zyedidia/SFML.jl/README.md

 You can build these from source or use the package that your package manager provides.

 #### Mac OS X
-brew provides version 2.2 of sfml and csfml.
+brew provides version 2.2 of SFML and CSFML.
 ```
 $ brew install sfml
 $ brew install csfml
 ```

 #### Linux (Debian based)
-apt-get provides version 2.1 of sfml and csfml.
+apt-get provides version 2.1 of SFML and CSFML.
 SFML.jl supports SFML and CSFML version 2.2 but most (if not all) things will work with 2.1.
 ```
 $ sudo apt-get install libsfml-dev
 $ sudo apt-get install libcsfml-dev